NLNOG/goldenprefixes/README.md

 ### 'list' file format ###

 One exact IPv4 or IPv6 prefix per line.
+The lines must be sort(1)'ed.

 ### 'notes' file format ###